 2. Regulators’ Responsibilities

-Regulatory bodies oversee operators and enforce laws to ensure fair and responsible gaming.
+Regulatory bodies oversee operators and enforce laws to ensure fair and safer gaming.
 Their key roles include:

-- Licensing and Compliance – Granting licenses only to operators that meet strict, responsible gaming standards.
+- Licensing and Compliance – Granting licenses only to operators that meet strict, responsible gambling standards.

-- Enforcing Strong Policies – Requiring operators to implement self-exclusion, limit-setting, and responsible advertising practices.
+- Enforcing Strong Policies – Requiring operators to implement self-exclusion, limit-setting, and responsible online gambling advertising practices.

 - Monitoring and Audits – Conduct regular checks to ensure operators follow responsible gaming regulations.